-United Nations peacekeeping operations unfold on a large scale across hundreds of cities and towns in conflict-affected regions.
-They invariably impact their surroundings, often in long-lasting, unintended and sometimes challenging ways.
-With careful planning, they also have enormous potential.
-In addition to their mandates, the infrastructure, technology, and resources that a UN mission brings to bear can open up new opportunities in key conflict-affected areas of the world.
+United Nations (UN) peacekeeping operations unfold today in hundreds of cities and towns in conflict-affected regions.
+Designed as fortified, self-contained islands, their bases, super-camps, logistical hubs, and airfields invariably impact their surroundings, often in long-lasting, unintended, and sometimes challenging ways.
+With careful planning, the large-scale physical footprint of peacekeeping missions also has enormous potential.
+In addition to its mandate, the infrastructure, technology, and resources that a UN mission brings can open up new opportunities in key conflict-affected areas of the world.